zeno4ever/outlinedemoparty/content/_index.md

 Outline started in 2004 as a party organised by and for the Atari demo scene to coincide with Breakpoint (one of the largest demo scene events held annually in Germany).
 Word got out and the unique atmosphere started attracting people from other platforms.
 Today, Outline remains an Atari party at heart but welcomes all platforms to mingle, agree and disagree.

-This year we will have a new main orginizer and a new team.
+This year we will have a new main organizer and a new team.

 # NEWS ABOUT THE PARTY